 Beginning to draw from forms you’re familiar with is a good way to start.
 I suggest starting with a pipe fold.
 It has fewer shadows and interior drape but will help you learn the feel of drawing the curves folds make.
 You’ll see it in skirts and looser clothing.
 If you have a friend willing to model for you, suggest that he or she don a full skirt.
 A full skirt will give you relaxed pipe folds.
 These cylindrical shapes are found in many man-made structures.
 Compare them in your mind to pipes you’ve seen in constructions or as facets of sculptures.
 This will give you a point of reference.
 From there, it’s just a matter of starting to draw.

 A zigzag fold is present primarily in tube forms.
 Sleeves and pants legs display these, often at the joints where they bend, forming diamonds that fold toward each other.
 Before attempting to draw the fabric featuring them, just practice diamonds.
 Draw them close to, touching, and overlapping each other.

 If you’ve ever bunched up the sleeves of your sweater, you’ve created spiral folds.
 Can you picture that scrunched up fabric?
 If so, you’ve got an idea of the texture you’ll be creating in drawing this type of fold.
 You’ll also see this in upholstery or curtain fabric.
 The nice thing about attempting to draw this is that you won’t need a model, just your own window hangings to draw from.

 Whether you start with the few types of folds I have listed here or decide to challenge yourself with a different one from the list, you’ll find examples of them every day.
 Remember that an artist is an observer first.
 Pay attention to the world around you and you’ll find all the material you need.
-Add education, through choosing a drawing course, such as the 3 DVD course offered by learn to draw
+Add education, through choosing a drawing course, such as the 3 DVD course offered by link

 and you will be well on your way.